My ABBA Top 100

 I like to explore ABBA songs in OOPS mode and often I’m fascinated by background vocals or intrumental lines which you tend to miss when you listen to the “full” versions only.
 I’m also a fan of live recordings and so I sometimes took them into account because I think live versions can show some additional potential of songs.
 However, I do not rank them separately, neither them nor any language versions.
 The latter I don’t find convincing anyway.

 I’m also leaving out any additional early tracks because they just would have ended up somewhere at the end.
 I included Just Like That because it was included in the first rankings by other forum members and the full versions are known.
-I’m Still Alive wasn’t properly released yet.
+I’m Still Alive wasn’t properly released back then.
+For obvious reasons the songs from Voyage weren’t included either.

-Please know that there is no ABBA song I really dislike, but as this is a ranking the things I like less about songs had to be emphasized.
+Please note that there is no ABBA song I really dislike, but as this is a ranking the things I like less about songs had to be emphasized a bit.
 So if a comment may come across rather negative, remember that this all is a critical review about high quality songs.

 - The Day Before You Came